lucasoid/express-vue-starter-kit/README.md

 # Express + Vue starter kit
 Sample client application using Express, Vue, and Pure CSS.
+Intended as a client of this fellow: https://github.com/lucasoid/hapi-pgsql-starter-kit

 * Simple stateless Express server
 * Vue for components